-Though not forestry.
-There are a lot of trees around, and thought many woods are of mixed stock, there are some ranks of uniform conifers too.
+Though it’s not clear of forestry.
+There are a lot of trees around, and though many woods are of mixed stock, there are some ranks of uniform conifers too.
 At Lavington Plantation, trees were being cleared to restore heathland.
 What open heathland remains, however, is inspirational, little relics of a forgotten countryside, well worth maintaining, and well worth celebrating too, as this trail undoubtedly does.

 The trail is almost entirely within West Sussex, though the first two miles are in Hampshire, it skirts the Hampshire border at Rake and Liphook, and finally enters Surrey for the last two miles into Haslemere.

 Petersfield is a market town originally founded by the Norman invaders in the 11th century, not far from the source of the River Rother.
 Midhurst is famous for polo at Cowdray Park and the dramatic Cowdray Ruins, which provide perhaps the most atmospheric backdrop to any bus station in England.